Hafizah/Trend-Analysis-using-MySQL/README.md

 #### Answer:
 ![traffic surge](https://github.com/Hafizah/Trend-Analysis-using-MySQL/blob/main/Images/traffic%20surge%20.jpg)

 Looking at the weekly data distribution, we can see that there was a spike in session on the mobile by 700%.
-An analyst should investigate this piece of information further to see what could have caused the increase.
-A good step forward is to compare the trend with previous years data.
-Changes could be made in terms of sales and promotion on the particular day or week to increase revenue.
+An analyst should investigate this piece of information further to see what could had caused the increase.
+A good step forward is to compare the trend with the previous years data.
+Changes could be made in terms of sales and promotion on the particular day or week to increase future revenue.

-### 3. Which source contributes most traffic to the site?
+### 3. Which source contributes the most traffic to the site?

 #### Answer:
 ![Banner](https://github.com/Hafizah/Trend-Analysis-using-MySQL/blob/main/Images/Traffic%20source.jpg)

-It looks like more traffic are coming from Google search engine accessed using desktops!
+The most traffic to the site was contributed by gsearch accessed by desktops with total session volume of 25 which is 63% of the total sessions.

-### 4. Focusing on desktop and Google search engine, what
+### 4. Focusing on desktop device and gsearch, how does brand and nonbrand do in terms of session volume?

 #### Answer:
 ![Banner](https://github.com/Hafizah/Trend-Analysis-using-MySQL/blob/main/Images/brand%20non.jpg)

+The session volume of gsearch brand did 4 times better than gsearch nonbrand.

 ## Conclusion

+The analysis above are examples of simple calculations performed by an analyst before venturing into more complex queries.
+A marketer would be interested to know how these trend affect orders.
+A good conversion rate is when session to order values is high above a certain percentage.
+Having these information, a marketer can make better decisions in terms of bidding direction whether to increase or reduce bidding on specific campaign.
+Aside from that, the analysis above can also help developer to improve designs and usability of the site.